Skip to Content

 Bottom watering a plant in a bathroom sink

-4. Setting a barrier up for the drainage hole
+4. Set up a barrier for the drainage hole

 I have read that gnats can also sneak into plants through the bottom drainage holes and lay eggs there.
 I typically put a piece of a coffee filter in the bottom of my planters when repotting just to prevent dirt from spilling out, so that might be helpful.